• Skip to primary navigation

 Stacking & filling the cake layers:

 Ok, to start ‘building’ our cake, we have to stack and fill the cake layers.
-I like to use three layers of cake and two layers of filling.
+I like to use three layers of cake and two layers of filling for every tier.

-You can of course, torte your cake layers (that just means splitting them), but I normally don’t do that with stacked cakes, because I like having more stability.
+You can, of course, torte the cake layers (that just means splitting them), but I normally don’t do that with stacked cakes, because I like having more stability.

-I’m just using my turn table and I’ve added a larger ‘working board’ down on top of it just to catch any crumbs or buttercream and to help me move things around.
+Just use a turn table and add a larger ‘working board’ down on top of it just to catch any crumbs or buttercream and to help move things around.
 It’s basically just a catch-all board.

-Next I’m going to set my actual cake board (that the bottom cake tier will be sitting on) onto my working board and add just a small amount of melted candy melts to it.
+Next, set a cake board (that the bottom cake tier will be sitting on) onto the working board and add just a small amount of melted candy melts to it.
+Now, this cake board you set down needs to be the same size as the cake you’ll sit on top of it.

-I’m just doing this so that the bottom cake layer will stick to the board and not slide around on me while I ice that cake tier.
-You could also use buttercream, but buttercream still seems to slide around on me.
+The melted candy melts is so the bottom cake layer will stick to the board and not slide around while you ice that cake tier.
+You could also use buttercream, but buttercream doesn’t work as well to keep things from sliding around.

-Now just add the three layers of cake and two layers of filling.
+Now add the three layers of cake and two layers of filling.
 Don’t go crazy adding a ton of filling though.
-If you do, the weight of the cake will squish it out and it’ll make a ridge around your cake, or cause a buttercream blow out.
+If you do, the weight of the cake will squish it out and it’ll make a ridge around your cake, or cause a buttercream blowout.

 Next just do a thin crumb coat around the entire cake.